 Continual medical care, lost wages and loss of employment due to injuries or having to care for a person suffering from a spinal cord injury, can be very expensive, especially over a person’s lifetime.
 If the accident was due to the negligence of another driver or a medical professional, the victim and their family should speak to an attorney about the best way to get the maximum compensation for their injuries.

-At SMA Law Group, our Pittsburgh Personal Injury Lawyers represent people and children who have unfortunately been victims of traumatic accidents resulting in a spinal cord injury.
+At SMT Legal, our Pittsburgh personal injury lawyers represent people and children who have unfortunately been victims of traumatic accidents resulting in a spinal cord injury.
 All case evaluations are free and we work on a contingency fee basis, meaning we do not collect any fees unless we make a recovery for you.

-Our Pittsburgh Personal Injury Attorneys are compassionate people who want to help answer your questions and find a solution in order for you to collect the maximum compensation you are entitled.
+Our Pittsburgh personal injury attorneys are compassionate people who want to help answer your questions and find a solution in order for you to collect the maximum compensation you are entitled to.

-There is no cost to you for talking to our experienced Pittsburgh Spinal Cord Injury Attorneys.
-We are committed to helping victims and their families find answers and cope in their struggles.
+There is no cost to you for talking to our experienced Pittsburgh spinal cord injury attorneys.
+We are committed to helping victims and their families find answers and cope with their struggles.
 If you are homebound, we would be happy to schedule a time to visit your home and consult with you.
 Contact us today.